 If you’re more into day drinking on the beach, stay next to Haad Rin Beach which is where the Full Moon Party takes place.
 During the day it’s quiet and the beach is actually really beautiful.
 There are many nice restaurants here and 7-Elevens as well.

 Staying at Haad Rin means during the actual Full Moon party you can leave your valuables in the hostel locker and come back whenever you need anything or to use the restroom!
-Check out Roadtrip Phangan or Long Shot Hostel for budget options.
+Check out Eclipse Hostel and Bar and Hideout Hostel for some good options.

 Be sure to take one detox day during your itinerary and get a scooter to explore what else Koh Phangan has to offer!